What is the difference between a LinkedIn follower and a connection?

 The net effect of that is that there are more eyeballs on my content, and that’s great for raising awareness and getting more referrals.

-This video shows what happened in the year after I switched to follow first mode:
+This video shows what happened 1 year after I switched to follow first mode:

 Following someone first is a good way to learn more about them before you take the next step of connecting.

 For example, if you follow a potential client first, that gives you a chance to like and comment on their content.
 When you later send them a connection request (with a personalised note, of course), they’ll have a much better chance of accepting, because they’ll know who you are.

 And if you don’t like their style, you can silently unfollow them (which doesn’t send them a notification) without causing any dramas.

 How do I see how many people follow me on LinkedIn?

 To see your current follower count and the names of those following you, go to your Followers page.

 The list shown is ordered by who followed you most recently.